SimoneCnt/thermo/EXAMPLES.md

 to be 32.452 cal mol<sup>-1</sup> K<sup>-1</sup> and the zero point vibrational energy to be 13.524 kcal mol<sup>-1</sup>.

-Input and reference output can be found in the `water` subdirectory.
+Input and reference output can be found in the `examples/water` subdirectory.

 Dimerization of Insulin